robi42/robi42.github.com/source/_posts/2012-11-21-a-visual-music-exploration-plugin-app-for-spotifys-desktop-client.markdown

 ## Implementation

 Basically, the app connects to **Last.fm** data for similarity computation with their (more or less) RESTful web service API via JSONP.
 In addition to that, **Spotify**'s desktop client [plugin apps](https://developer.spotify.com/technologies/apps/) JS API is used pretty heavily.
 The graphics are rendered as interactive SVG through **Raphaël.js**.
 Plus, **Backbone.js** is applied as a mean to improve structure and, consequently, maintainability of the app.
-For layouting the animated visualization itself a force-based [spring graph](http://en.wikipedia.org/wiki/Force-based_algorithms_%28graph_drawing%29) algorithm implementation is employed which was orginally written within Google's Caja project and now adapted for the specific use case here.
+For layouting the animated visualization itself a force-directed [spring graph](http://en.wikipedia.org/wiki/Force-based_algorithms_%28graph_drawing%29) algorithm implementation is employed which was orginally written within Google's Caja project and now adapted for the specific use case here.

 ## Functionality